dolevrahat/CladePP/README.md

 While most current PP methods examine co-evolution between genes across the entire tree of life (global co-evolution), CladePP combines signals from global co-evolution with signals from gene pairs that are co-evolved within the context of a specific clade (local co-evolution) in order to refine predictions.

+**Perquisites**
+CladePP is implemented in R and requires the R libriries plyr, dplyr and optparse avilable from CRAN.
+Calculating a false discovery rate for the predictions also requires the qvalue library from Bioconductor.

+**Generating CladePP predictions**